 I’m a Postdoctoral Associate at MIT, Department of Earth, Atmospheric and Planetary Sciences (EAPS) in Andrew Babbin lab.
 I’m currently investigating the marine microbial communities spatial assembly and their functional role in shaping the biochemical cycles in the ocean.

 Throughout my research experiences I have always been fascinated by the importance of the interplay between the environment and microbial communities.
 The microbial communities are able to engineer their local environment (for better or worst) but also they are heavily influenced by the environmental gradients that change in space and time.
 More importantly the abiotic factors influence heavily the local conditions therefore driving the spatial-self organization, productivity and functionality.

-My current research focus
+My former research work

 - Metabolic specialization and the causes of diversity in microbial ecosystems.
 Johnson DR (lead PI).
 Swiss National Science Foundation.
 2014-2017.
 Felix Goldschmidt, Postdoc, Davide Ciccarese Ph.D student